Community Engagement

 Anti-Sexual Violence Statement

 The UNC Charlotte School of Social Work expresses our strong solidarity with survivors of all forms of sexual violence, including molestation, harassment, sexual assault, and rape, and supports efforts to hold those who perpetrate sexual violence accountable for their actions.
-Members of the UNC Charlotte School of Social Work unanimously approved an anti-sexual violence statement which can be viewed in entirety here.
+Members of the UNC Charlotte School of Social Work unanimously approved an anti-sexual violence statement which can be viewed in it’s entirety.

 Advocates for Change

-Advocates for Change is a student-led graduate level student organization with Master of Social Work students and other disciplines who are committed to providing services to the UNC Charlotte campus and community.
-The Advocates for Change goal is to enhance the quality of life for oppressed and vulnerable populations through advocacy, human services delivery, and research.
+Advocates for Change is a student-led, student organization, comprised of MSW students and individuals across disciplines who are committed to providing services to the UNC Charlotte campus and community.
+The goal of Advocates for Change is to enhance the well-being of oppressed and vulnerable populations through advocacy, human services delivery, and research.

 Bachelor of Social Work Club